chrdtr/detecting_breast_cancer/README.md

+Disclaimer: The data used for the development of the different algorithms was provided by London School of Economics and Political Science (LSE) for research purposes as part of their Data Analytics Career Accelerator program.

 # Analysis report: Detecting breast cancer

 **Summary: For the specific use case, the random forest model achieved (with the SVM model)**